szkjn/human-detector/README.md

 ## Improvements

-The current version of the application requires one video input and outputs the corresponding human-detected video.<br>
+The current version of the application requires one video input and outputs the corresponding human-detected video.
 Following improvements are planned in the future :

 v1.2:
 + allowing use of webcam feed